 You can find a useful fact sheet about Access to Work on the Disability Rights UK website at www.disabilityrightsuk.org/access-work.

-If you have suffered discrimination at work because of your disability, you should talk to an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you have suffered discrimination at work because of your disability, you should talk to an experienced adviser, for example, at your nearest Citizens Advice Bureau.
+Find your nearest Citizens Advice - and which offices that can give advice by email.

 Other types of discrimination

 As well as being treated unfairly because of a disability, you could be treated unfairly for other reasons because: